alatiera/gnome-podcasts/README.md

 ## Getting in Touch
-If you have any questions regarding the use or development of Hammond, want to discuss design or simply hang out, please join us in []#hammond on irc.gnome.org.](irc://irc.gnome.org/#hammond)
+If you have any questions regarding the use or development of Hammond, want to discuss design or simply hang out, please join us in [#hammond on irc.gnome.org.](irc://irc.gnome.org/#hammond)

 Sidenote: